aws-samples/shopfloor-connectivity/docs/README.md

 In the configuration information at schedule-level, source and channel level maps of (string) data can be configured that will be added to the output data.

-Configuration top-level meta data will be merged with the data at schedule-level and added to the target data under the metadata node at top-level.
+Configuration top-level metadata will be merged with the data at schedule-level and added to the target data under the metadata node at top-level.
 If a value is defined at both top-level and schedule-level, the schedule-level value is used (allowing the overwriting of top-level values at schedule-level).

 Metadata at source-level will be added under a metadata node at source-level.